OpenRiak/riak_kv/docs/QueryAPI.md

 ### Scanning

 The scanning stage of the query is in parallel with the filtering, buffering and collation of results.
-As results are scanned they are passed in to the query pipeline for continuous processing.
+As results are scanned they are passed into the query pipeline for continuous processing.

 > In general a query should be able to scan, merge and select index entries at between **500K and 1M entries per CPU-core per second**.